 Para protect Para protect 1 to 2 Sets the range in which parameter and step data can be changed.
 1. Basic parameter + Step data (Basic parameter + Return to origin parameter + Step data) 2.
-Basic parameter (Basic parameter + Return to origin parameter) • Enable SW Enable SW 1 to 2 This defines the status of the Enable switch of the teaching box.
+Basic parameter (Basic parameter + Return to origin parameter) - Enable SW Enable SW 1 to 2 This defines the status of the Enable switch of the teaching box.
 1. Enabled 2.
 Disabled • Unit name Unit name Fixed value Indication of actuator type compatible with the controller.
 (Do not change the setting) - W-AREA1 W-AREA1 Basic parameter "Stroke (-)" - "Stroke (+)" This is the setting to define the conditions where the "W-AREA" signal will turn ON.
-[Unit: mm] If the current position is within the range between the W-AREA1 and W-AREA2, "WAREA" will turn ON. • W-AREA2 W-AREA2 Basic parameter "Stroke (-)" - "Stroke (+)" If W-AREA1 >W-AREA2, the "Parameter ALM" alarm will be activated.
-However if W-AREA1= W-AREA2 = 0, "WAREA" will be OFF and no alarm will be generated. • ORG Correct Link Offset Fixed value This is the fixed value for this controller. ( Do not change the setting) - Sensor type Sensor type Fixed value This is the fixed value for this controller. ( Do not change the setting) - Option 1 Option 1 Fixed value This is the fixed value for this controller. ( Do not change the setting) 0 Undefine No. 11 Undefine No. 11 Fixed value This is the fixed value for this controller. ( Do not change the setting) 0 Undefine No. 12 Undefine No. 12 Fixed value This is the fixed value for this controller. ( Do not change the setting) -
+[Unit: mm] If the current position is within the range between the • W-AREA2 W-AREA2 Basic parameter "Stroke (-)" - "Stroke (+)" activated.
+However if W-AREA1= W-AREA2 = 0, "WAREA" ORG Correct Link Offset Fixed value This is the fixed value for this controller. ( Do not change the setting) - Sensor type Sensor type Fixed value This is the fixed value for this controller. ( Do not change the setting) - Option 1 Option 1 Fixed value This is the fixed value for this controller. ( Do not change the setting) 0 Undefine No. 11 Undefine No. 11 Fixed value This is the fixed value for this controller. ( Do not change the setting) 0 Undefine No. 12 Undefine No. 12 Fixed value This is the fixed value for this controller. ( Do not change the setting) -